Wider Participation and Work Experience

 Students choose and organise their own activities and we keep track of these via regular reviews, which also help us to gather information for references when it comes to applying for apprenticeships and degree courses.
 Students who complete ten sessions of volunteering gain entry into a prize draw.

-We also run an annual TEFL qualification, allowing students to assist with the teaching of English as an additional language, benefitting our students with a year working abroad.
+We also run an annual TEFL qualification, partially funded by the school, allowing students to assist with the teaching of English as an additional language, benefitting our students with a year working abroad.

 There is a national expectation that all students in Post 16 provision engage with a meaningful programme of work-related learning opportunities.
 At Coombe Dean School we are privileged to have the support of our own staff and those across the local business communities to allow our students to experience the world of work and learn about the range of possibilities the future has to offer.